 Choosing a Spinning Reel for Trout: Buyer’s Guide

-In most cases, the ideal size for a trout spinning reel is going to be between 1000 or 2500 size.
-These smaller-sized reels perform well with 4 to 6 pound test line spooled on them and are always fun to use to catch small to moderate-sized trout.
+In most cases, the ideal size for a trout spinning reel is going to be between 1000 and 2500 size.
+These smaller-sized reels perform well with 4 to 6-pound test lines spooled on them and are always fun to use to catch small to moderate-sized trout.

 The spool on a lightweight trout spinning reel is arguably the most important part of your reel.
 The spool will control the output and collection of your fishing line, but it also affects your casting ability in both distance and accuracy.